 The weather is an obstacle for many of us but if you can, wrap up warm and go for a walk to try and get some much needed vitamin D in natural daylight.
 It can also help with energy levels and is a great way to keep fit and keep your mood up.

 Add warming spices like ginger, turmeric and chillies to your foods, which have great health benefits to help keep winter bugs at bay.
 They are also great for flavour and warm our bodies up from the inside which is much needed on a cold winter day.

 Even though we wrap up warm, with the cold and blustery weather, our skin can become very dry.
-Moisturise your hands and face to protect from the elements and lips too to prevent them from becoming chapped.
+Moisturise your hands, face and lips to protect them from the elements.

-Breakfast is important all year round but even more so in these months.
-Porridge is perfect as it is warming, makes you feel fuller for longer and is packed full of fibre.
+We have heard it all before, but breakfast is the most important meal of the day and is even more important and the weather begins to cool down.
+A meal like porridge is perfect as it is warming, makes you feel fuller for longer and is packed full of fibre.
 Plus if you eat breakfast you are less likely to reach for unhealthy snacks.

 Take this time to refocus on you and get back in touch with your health.
 When your health is at optimal levels, the colder season is no longer about viruses, but about families, fun, holiday cheer, and hot chocolate with marshmallows.